 We have a companion piece about How to Find & Approach Consulting Clients on LinkedIn

 You’ve probably heard of Upwork, but if you haven’t, Upwork is a website that connects clients to freelance workers.
-The job management system allows clients to find freelancers for specific projects, and allows freelancers to see project listings and send proposals to bid on them.
+The job management system allows clients to find freelancers for specific projects, and allows freelancers to see project listings and send a job proposal to bid on them.
+It’s a freelance marketplace, basically.

 However, you might be surprised to find that there are tons of clients eager to hire high quality workers.
 Their priority is getting great results, not on getting a cheap price.
-These are considered high quality clients.
+These are an ideal client for people who want long term clients .

-Surprisingly, high quality clients have a really hard time on Upwork.
+Surprisingly, the typical high quality client has a really hard time on Upwork.
 I regularly hear from clients looking to hire someone that they just get spammed generic proposals from dozens of freelancers that don’t seem to understand the project and are all just competing on price in an epic race to the bottom.
 They really want to hire someone amazing for the job and are willing to pay good money for it.
 They just don’t get enough quality proposals.

-This is an amazing opportunity to make $50-$100 per hour doing work for clients if you know how to position yourself as a high quality freelancer and genuinely care about getting great results for clients.
+This is an amazing opportunity to make $50-$100 per hour doing work for a great client if you know how to position yourself as a high quality freelancer and genuinely care about getting great results for clients.
 You don’t need to compete on price, and in most cases, competing on price actually hurts your chances of landing high quality clients.

 The goal here isn’t to get as many clients as possible for low paid work.
 It’s to get a handful of clients you like to work with, that pay you what you know you’re worth.
 You don’t want to be working 60 hours a week making $15 an hour.
 You want to work 30-40 hours a week making $50-$100.
 Including the time you spend applying for jobs and managing clients.